SpikeInterface/spikeinterface/doc/how_to/drift_with_lfp.rst

                                 873.32s (14.56 minutes) - int16 dtype - 1.56 GiB

-preprocessing
+Preprocessing
 ~~~~~~~~~~~~~

-Contrary to **dredge_ap** which need peak and peak location, the
+Contrary to the **dredge_ap** approach, which needs detected peaks and peak locations, the **dredge_lfp**
-**dredge_lfp** is estimating the motion directly on traces but the
+method is estimating the motion directly on traces.
-method need an important preprocessing: \* low pass filter : this focus
+Importantly, the method requires some additional pre-processing steps:
-the signal on a particular band \* phase_shift : this is needed to
+  * ``bandpass_filter``: to "focus" the signal on a particular band
-conpensate the digitalization unalignement \* resample : the sample
+  * ``phase_shift``: to compensate for the sampling misalignement
-fequency of the signal will be the sample frequency of the estimated
-motion.
-Here we choose 250Hz to have 4ms precission. \*
+  * ``resample``: to further reduce the sampling fequency of the signal and speed up the computation.
+The sampling frequency of the estimated motion will be the same as the resampling frequency.
+Here we choose 250Hz, which corresponds to a sampling interval of 4ms.
-directional_derivative : this optional step apply a derivative at second
-order to enhance edges on the traces.
-This is not a general rules and
+  * ``directional_derivative``: this optional step applies a second order derivative in the spatial dimension to enhance edges on the traces.
-need to be tested case by case. \* average_across_direction : neuropixel
+    This is not a general rules and need to be tested case by case.
-1 probe has several contact per depth.
-They are average to get a unique
-virtual signal along the probe depth (“y” in probeinterface and
+  * ``average_across_direction``: Neuropixels 1.0 probes have two contacts per depth.
+This steps averages them to obtain a unique virtual signal along the probe depth ("y" in ``spikeinterface``).
-spikeinterface).

-When appying this preprocessing the motion can be estimated almost by
-eyes ont the traces plotted with the map mode.
+After appying this preprocessing chain, the motion can be estimated almost by eyes ont the traces plotted with the map mode.

 .. code:: ipython3